-Case Study 1: After repeated attempts interviewers are unable to connect with the participant.
+1. Case Study 1: After repeated attempts interviewers are unable to connect with the participant.
 Interviewers keep talking to the participants' mother and leaving messages.
 Before the interview window closes the participant's mother completes the interview via proxy.

-For version A of the GHE which is used in AFU year 2, the proxy or designated respondent, in this case the mother of the participant would be likely to know about enough personal health items to answer the first two sections of the interview GHE/GHS, and HOE/HOS.
-Medications (MEE/MES), Outpatient Events (POE), and Self-report of Events should not be answered by the family member in this context.
-All the contact tracking information should be updated as expected.
-In this case, GHE- Q1 = 1, answer all of the HOE section, use CTRL PGDN and set all of the intermediate items to missing until you get to CTE/CTS where as much of the contract tracking form should be completed as it possible.
+The GHE should be coded =3 (designated respondent contacted, reported alive), in this case the mother of the participant would be likely to know about enough personal health items to answer the interview.
+Complete as much information as you can in the GHE/GHS and HOE/HOS.
+The OPE/OPS, Self-report of Events, should not be answered by the family member in this context.
+All the contact tracking information should be updated as expected in the CIE/CIS, try.to capture as much contact information as possible.

 2. Case Study 2: The interviewer calls the participant and the participant's daughter answers the phone.
-The participant's daughter is also the designated "Alternate Respondent" and reports that she is now taking care of the participant full time due to advance Alzheimer's.
+The participant's daughter is also the designated "Alternate Respondent", consents to performing the interviews as a proxy, and reports that she is now taking care of the participant full time due to advance Alzheimer's.
 The interviewer completes the interview with the Alternate Respondent and notes that from now on all future interviews will be completed with the Alternate Respondent and participant should not be called.

-Since the daughter is the full-time caretaker for someone who is cognitively impaired, she can answer everything for the participant!
-So, GHE- Q1 = 1 and the full AFU questionnaire for all sections would be completed.
+Since the daughter is the full-time caretaker for someone who is cognitively impaired and has provided consent, she can answer everything for the participant.
+All sections (forms) for the AFU questionnaire would be completed.